warrickbayman/Loom/readme.md

 }
 ```

-You could inject the `LoomFactory` class into your constructor and call the available creation methods from there:
+A recommended method is to inject the `LoomFactory` class into your constructor and call the available creation methods from there:

 ```php
 class MyLoomClass